- PhD, History, American University, 2014

 MA, History, American University, 2008

 BA, History and Political Science, St. Mary's College of Maryland, 2003

-Matthew R. Pembleton is an historian of 20th century America and U.S. foreign relations.
-His research interests revolve around government, politics and culture, and the relationships between citizen and state and the U.S. and the world.
-His first book, Containing Addiction: The Federal Bureau of Narcotics and the Origins of America’s Global Drug War (2017), examines the roots of U.S. drug enforcement and the process by which American drug warriors extended their influence to foreign lands while consolidating government power at home.
+- Matthew R. Pembleton is an historian of 20th century America.
+His research revolves around government, U.S. public health and safety, and the relationships between politics and culture, citizen and state, and the U.S. and the world.
+His first book, Containing Addiction: The Federal Bureau of Narcotics and the Origins of America’s Global Drug War (2017), tells the story of the nation's first drug enforcement agency and its quest to police drugs at home and around the world.
 Matt has taught at St. Mary’s College of Maryland, Howard Community College, and American University.
 He is also a Fellow at the DC Policy Center and a history consultant at the National Academies of Sciences, Engineering, and Medicine.
 His writing has been featured in the Journal of American Culture, the Journal of Cold War Studies, History News Network, and the Washington Post.